sinnchinn/chins_advicegenerator/README.md

 // random advice generator

-// peer reviewer:
+// peer reviewer: Bronel Lazar

-// comments:
+// comments: The website is spectacular, looks great.
+The only thing is that the box containing the advice appears to be a little too wide, and there's no mobile resoinsiveness.